• USD

 Augrabies

-A small gathering of colorful bontebok in the Bontebok National Park.
+A small group of bontebok in Bontebok National Park.

 Bontebok